arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

   - section_layout: 2col
     images:
-      - caption: 'Feedback and insights related to timeline and animation using a LUMA "Bullseye Diagram" for prioritization synthesis'
+      - caption: 'Synthesizing user feedback and team insights related to animation using a LUMA "Bullseye Diagram."
+From the center-out we have must-haves, should-haves, and nice-to-haves split into quadrants by category.'
         description: 'Feedback and insights related to the timeline & animation'
         url: '/projects/netfabb/netfabb-user-research-synthesized.png'
         positioning:
         width:
         height:
-      - caption: 'Mockup of a new additive manufacturing timeline with key events highlighted; this version integrates the best of our findings and feedback'
+      - caption: 'Mockup of a new additive manufacturing timeline with key events in the process highlighted; this version integrates the best of our findings and feedback'
         description: 'Mockup of a new additive manufacturing timeline with key events highlighted; this version integrates key findings and feedback'
         url: '/projects/netfabb/netfabb-timeline.gif'
         positioning: